 As a kid, dirt and trucks mattered to me.
 Playing construction man in the back yard, I built buildings and their stories.
 I got lost in the fantasy.
 Loved it.

-In 1968 I viewed my first time-lapse film.
-It was a 366 frame, 16mm color film of the building of Sleeping Beauty’s’ Castle at Disneyland.
+Some back story: in 1968 I viewed my first time-lapse film.
+It was a 366 frame, 16mm color film of the building of Sleeping Beauty’s Castle at Disneyland.
 I was well into my photography journey by then and knew enough to appreciate the investment of time required to make a film over a 366 day period: every day the photographer climbed up a tall ladder, held the camera steady, took one picture and climbed down.
-Repeated this task 365 times, didn’t make a mistake and all the pictures lined up perfectly.
-It was magical!
+Repeated this task 365 times, didn’t make a mistake and all the pictures lined up perfectly!
+It was magical.
 I was hooked.
-Had the details completely wrong but I was in hooked.
+Had the details completely wrong but I was hooked.

-In 2011 my first time-lapse inquiry pinged from the world famous botanical garden, The Huntington.
-After a thorough restoration of the first tea house built in the US post WWII, they were installing it in their Japanese garden.
-A time-lapse was requested of the process.
-A local SEO search turned up only my name and I was hired immediately!
-10 films later and we’re still working together.
+In 2011 my first time-lapse inquiry arrived from the world famous Huntington Library and Botanical Gardens.
+A time-lapse was requested to document the process of rebuilding the first Japanese tea house built in the US post WWII.
+11 films later and we’re still working together.
 I keep my clients happy.